brainpy/BrainPy/docs/index.rst

    apis/auto/changelog.rst

-The following APIs will be no longer supported.
+The following APIs will no longer be maintained in the future, but you can still use them normally.

 .. toctree::
    :maxdepth: 1